elyhahami18/MA-562-Python-Programming-Projects/README.md

 Chivers Cup: Awarded to the Circle or Crescent House who has the highest cumulative GPA Project #2 presents a program that finds the top three Lawrenceville School houses in each category given an excel spreadsheet including grade data from the 2021 school year.
 Included data cleaning and file reading/writing in python.

+Project #3: Using Tkinter Graphical User Interface (GUI), project #3 is a python script for an interactive, two-player tic tac toe game.
+The objective of the game is the first person to get three X's or O's across, down, or diagnol a 3x3 grid with alternating turns between X's and O's.